warden-protocol/wardenprotocol/docs/docs/learn/request-flow.md

 - The Keychain ID
 - The Intent ID

-2. A `NewKeyRequest` object is created and stored in the on-chain database.
+2. A `KeyRequest` object is created and stored in the on-chain database.

 ### 2. Checking the Intent